Zeroshi/CerbiSite/index.md

 ## ✨ Why CerbiStream Exists

-> CerbiStream is a tool built to help applications log information **accurately and consistently**.
+> CerbiStream isn't a website—it's a tool built to help applications log information **accurately and consistently**.

 Logging is how apps keep track of what's happening behind the scenes.
 When something goes wrong, logs tell you exactly what happened, so you can quickly fix the issue.